MartinezAgullo/rl-exercises-gymnasium/README.md

 ```

 ### rl06_frozen_lake_stochastic_bellman.py
-Applying the simple, deterministic Bellman equation you've used for the Frozen Lake problem, which is *Q(s,a)=r+γ⋅max_{a'} Q(s', a')*  doesn't work in a stochastic environment because it incorrectly assumes that an action will always lead to a single, predictable next state.
+Applying the simple, deterministic Bellman equation you've used for the Frozen Lake problem, which is $Q(s,a)=r+γ⋅max_{a'} Q(s', a')$  doesn't work in a stochastic environment because it incorrectly assumes that an action will always lead to a single, predictable next state.
 Instead, there's a probability distribution over possible next states.

 ```console
 Percent of episodes finished successfully (last 200 episodes): 2.5%